syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 # Phase in Blazor Diagram Component

- The `Phase` is the subprocess which will split each lanes as horizontally or vertically based on the swimlane orientation.
-The multiple number of phase can be added to swimlane.
+ The `Phase` is the subprocess which will split each lane as horizontally or vertically based on the swimlane orientation.
+The multiple phases can be added to the swimlane.

 ## Create an empty Phase

 You can create the `Phase` and add into the `Phases` collection of the Swimlane.

 >Note: For Horizontal Swimlane, you must set the `Width` of the Phase.
-For Vertical Swimlane, you must set `Height` of the Phase.
+For Vertical Swimlane, you must set the `Height` of the Phase.

-The following code example explains how to add phase at swimlane.
+The following code example explains how to add a phase at the swimlane.

 ```cshtml
 @using Syncfusion.Blazor.Diagram